eskama/acronym-creator/README.md

    2) Additional Characters: which will be added to acronym randomly.
 Default value: `aeiou`

    3) Random factor: shows how many empty character ('') will be used in random selection.
-When increases, selection probability of given names will decrease.
+When increases, selection probability of given additional characters will decrease.
 Default value: `3`

    4) Roll number: How many acronym will be created.
 Default value: `10`